jdeath/Hubspace-Homeassistant/README.md

 Now supports services for capability not provided by the integration.
 See Services section below

 Thanks to @dloveall and now @Expl0dingBanana this release will automatically discover most devices.
-Specifying your friendlynames is still possible, but this now finds most models attached to your account.
-There may be some that are not auto discovered.
+Post an issue, if your device is no longer found.

-Since some of the internals were changed, so your light name may change.
-For instance, light.friendlyname might turn into light.friendlyname_2
+Since some of the internals were changed, so your light name may change. locks will now be locks, fans actual fans, etc

 To solve this, go to Settings->Devices and Services->Entities find the light.friendlyname and delete it. then find the light.friendlyname_2 and rename it light.friendlyname